mpalummo/DFT-2D/C-2L/AB/nscf-pdos/PBE+VdW/README.md

-# cd AB/bands/PBE+vdW
+# cd AB/nscf-pdos/PBE+vdW

 Copy the input files and script to run and plot  from the two directories cp ./Inputs/*in . cp ./Scripts/* .
-# if your shell is not zsh substitute zsh with bash at the beginning of the script file
-run_bands.sh  close and run
+# if your shell is not zsh substitute zsh with bash at the beginning of the script file close and run it

 ./run_nscf-pdos.sh